Murder Mystery Game AI

 This format bridges the gap between abstract puzzles and genuine engineering work.
 You're developing the detective skills that separate senior engineers from mid-level ones.

-Key Fact: Real debugging case studies compress months of production experience into focused practice sessions, accelerating your development as a problem-solver.
+Real debugging case studies compress a wide range of problem patterns into focused practice sessions, supporting your development as a problem-solver over time.

 Measuring Your Actual Improvement

-Tracking your improvement reveals patterns in your detective abilities and helps you understand where to focus your efforts.
+Tracking your improvement reveals patterns in your problem-solving abilities and helps you understand where to focus your efforts.

 Quantitative Metrics

-Start tracking clue-solving velocity—how many mysteries you complete per week and your average time-to-solution for each difficulty level.
+Start tracking clue-solving velocity—how many puzzles you complete per week and your average time-to-solution for each difficulty level.
 Are you cracking cases faster than you were four weeks ago?
 That's progress.

 Monitor your difficulty progression as well.
 Most platforms assign difficulty ratings, so track the average challenge level you're attempting and your success rate at each tier.
 If you're consistently solving hard puzzles but struggling with medium ones, you might be choosing games that don't match your current skill level.